AP Macro Unit Cheat Sheets

 Investment (I)

-Business spending on capital goods like machines, not stock purchases.
+Business spending on capital goods like machines

 Government Spending (G)